Seattle Seahawks linebacker Leroy Hill once again is ensnared in legal trouble.

 Hill avoided trial and a settlement was reached in the domestic dispute, with charges dismissed if he complied with stipulations handed down by the Issaquah Municipal Court.

-Hill was suspended for the first game of the 2010 season for violating the NFL’s drug policy after the marijuana charge in Georgia in 2009.
+Hill was suspended for the first game this 2010 season for violating the NFL’s drug policy in regards to the marijuana charge in Georgia in 2009.

 Later that season he was suspended two game checks for violating the league personal conduct policy for the domestic abuse charge.
 Hill was on the season-ending injured reserve list at the time with an Achilles tendon injury that required surgery.